travigd/documentation/dotnet-api/3.0.2-pre/stream-metadata.md

 ## Reading Stream Metadata

-To read stream metadata over the dotnet client you can use methods found on the EventStoreConnection.
+To read stream metadata over the .NET API you can use methods found on the EventStoreConnection.
 The GetStreamMetadata methods have two mechanisms of being used.
-The first is to return you a fluent interface over the stream metadata the second (GetStreamMetadataRaw) is to return you the raw JSON of the stream metadata.
+The first is to return you a fluent interface over the stream metadata, the second (GetStreamMetadataRaw) is to return you the raw JSON of the stream metadata.

 ```csharp
 Task<StreamMetadataResult> GetStreamMetadataAsync(string stream, UserCredentials userCredentials = null)